 Cal Newport

-Cal Newport is a contributing writer for The New Yorker and an associate professor of computer science at Georgetown University.
+Cal Newport is a contributing writer for The New Yorker and a professor of computer science at Georgetown University.
 His scholarship focusses on the theory of distributed systems, and his general-audience writing explores intersections of culture and technology.
-Newport is the author of seven books, including, most recently, “Deep Work,” “Digital Minimalism,” and “A World Without Email.”
+Newport’s books include “Slow Productivity,” “Deep Work,” “Digital Minimalism,” and “A World Without Email.”
+He is also the host of the podcast “Deep Questions.”
 He earned his Ph.D. in computer science from M.I.T.

 Can an A.I.
 Make Plans?